 Mysterious Bites, Sensations of Bites, and Skin Disturbances…

-And, beyond that, it will also broaden the scope of inquiry into the causes of such mysterious lesions and sensations, including a wide range of inorganic ones.
-We are led to do this because, although most of those who suffer from these mysterious events automatically presume the cause to be a biting organism of some kind, in a number of important cases organisms that bite, parasitize, or otherwise harm our bodies are simply not involved.
+Finally, we will broaden the scope of inquiry into the causes of such mysterious lesions and sensations, including a wide range of inorganic ones.
+We are led to do this because, although most of those who suffer from these mysterious events automatically presume the cause to be a biting organism of some kind, in a number of important cases organisms that bite, parasitize, or otherwise harm our bodies are not involved.

 Life’s Natural, Usually Invisible Detritus…

-Often, in both of the two broad categories of skin-related mysteries described above, a number of tantalizing possible causes are evident.
-These mostly include previously unnoticed white, brown, red or black specks, or minuscule fuzzy objects that appear as eggs or biological larvae to the naked eye.
+Often, in each of the broad categories of skin-related mysteries described above, a number of tantalizing possible causes are evident.
+These mostly include previously unnoticed white, brown, red or black specks, lines or threads or tubular objects that may appear as worm-like organisms, or minuscule fuzzy objects that appear as eggs or biological larvae to the naked eye.

-The fact is, being inundated with microscopic detritus, shed by us and other humans, our pets, clothing, furniture, even our electrical and electronic gadgetry, is and has been a fact of life, not only in the modern world, but since time began.
-The average human sheds from 0.55-1.6 pounds of skin flakes every year, and those skin flakes get distributed throughout all the places where we and other humans live, work, and play.
+The fact is, being inundated with microscopic detritus, shed by us and other humans, our pets, our clothing, furniture, even our electrical and electronic gadgetry, is and has been a fact of life.
+Not only is this true in the modern world, but it has been the case since time began.
+The average human, for example, sheds many ounces of skin flakes every year, and those skin flakes get distributed throughout all the places where we and other humans live, work, and play.